 You also may be interested in our latest project – nteract – a desktop application that wraps up the best of the web based Jupyter notebook.

 Hydrogen has support for plugins.
 Feel free to add your own to the list:

 If you are interested in building a plugin take a look at our plugin API documentation.

-Here is a list of external packages that could be useful when using Hydrogen (without using Hydrogen plugin API, as such they're mostly related to only the UIs):
+Here is a list of external packages that could be useful when using Hydrogen (without using Hydrogen plugin API, as such they're mostly only related to the UIs):

-If you find/create a package that you think can be useful when used in combination with Hydrogen, make a PR and feel free to add it.
+If you find/create a package that you think can be useful when used in combination with Hydrogen, feel free to make a PR and add it.

 Hydrogen implements the messaging protocol for Jupyter.
 Jupyter (formerly IPython) uses ZeroMQ to connect a client (like Hydrogen) to a running kernel (like IJulia or iTorch).
 The client sends code to be executed to the kernel, which runs it and sends back results.